spirit986/pegbtech_demo/README.md

 ### Target system provisioning
 There are two playbooks for preparing the system: `sys_prepare_playbook.yml ` and `docker_prepare_playbook.yml` in the parrent directory.
 Once you confirm that you can freely login to your target system using your private key execute the two playbooks against it.
 The playbooks will provision the system using some reccomended applications and then install docker and docker-compose.

-1. Confirm that you can login without problems using `ssh root@<IP-ADDR-OF-TARGET-SYSTEM> -i <PATH/TO/YOUR/PRIVATE/KEY>`
+1. Confirm that you can login without problems using `ssh root@<IP-ADDR-OF-TARGET-SYSTEM> -i <PATH/TO/YOUR/PRIVATE/KEY>`;

 2. Update the `hosts` file in the main folder.
-Open the file with a text editor and update the IP address of the `pegbtech-docker01` host with the IP address of your target system.
+Open the file with a text editor and update the IP address of the `pegbtech-docker01` host with the IP address of your target system;
 ```
 pegbtech-docker01 ansible_host=<SET-THE-IP-OF-YOUR-TARGET-SYSTEM-HERE> ansible_user=root
 ```

-3. Execute `sys_prepare_playbook.yml`
+3. Execute `sys_prepare_playbook.yml`;
 ```
 ansible-playbook -i hosts --private-key=<PATH/TO/YOUR/PRIVATE/KEY> ./sys_prepare_playbook.yml
 ```
-4. Execute `docker_prepare_playbook.yml `
+4. Execute `docker_prepare_playbook.yml `;
 ```
 ansible-playbook -i hosts --private-key=<PATH/TO/YOUR/PRIVATE/KEY> ./docker_prepare_playbook.yml
 ```